 It doesn't help that Dagomon was originally planned to have more involvement, but this was scrapped due to meddling from Bandai and disputes among the writing staff.

-The final (not counting specials) episode of .hack//SIGN features the buildup to a huge battle... which then doesn't take place because the plug gets pulled.
+The final (not counting specials) episode of .hack//SIGN features the buildup to a huge battle... which then doesn't take place because they got shunted to other materials instead.